ev2900/MSR-VTT_Build/README.md

 # Prepare the MSR-VTT benchmark ie. download and trip the videos from Youtube
-Work in progress - Scripts to prepare the MSR-VTT benchmark data ie. download and trip videos from YouTube
+Work in progress - Scripts to prepare the MSR-VTT benchmark data ie. download and trim the videos from YouTube